wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 This dashboard helps you explore the *trend* of your metrics ingestion rate.

 Wavefront automatically tracks the number of metrics received for the first 3 levels of your metric namespace as delta counters, which can be queried with `cs(~metric.global.namespace.*)`.
-The . character separates the levels.
+The period (`.`) character separates the levels.
 For example for a metric named disk.space.total.bytes, the first level is disk, the second is space, and the third is total.
 This dashboard includes chart to explore those metrics and trends.

 ![screenshot of part of dashboard](/images/metrics_breakdown.png)